ArcXeon/Meesho-Data-Challenge/README.md

 5. **Output**:

-   The predicted labels will be saved in an output file.
+   The predicted labels of attributes of each category is saved in the output file from each category inference code.
+Then we use just merge the output of every category and get the desired submission file
+   (combine-submissions.ipynb)

 ---